Home > Blog Posts > Automatic vs. Manual: Licence Restrictions Across States

 Getting a manual licence gives you the option to drive both automatic or manual vehicles.
-Therefore, you are more flexible in your choice of cars and especially if you travel overseas where manual cars may be more common, it’s easier for you to get a cheap rental anywhere.
+Therefore, you are more flexible in your choice of cars.
+This is especially true if you travel overseas where manual cars may be more common as it’s easier for you to get a cheap rental anywhere.
 Additionally, you never know when having a manual licence may be handy.
-You might have to drive someone else’s vehicle in case of an emergency or it may be part of job requirements, either way, you will have the possibility to choose what car you would like to drive.
+You might have to drive someone else’s vehicle in case of an emergency or it may be a part of your job requirements.
+Either way, you will have the possibility to choose what car you would like to drive.

 - Performance control.
 Driving at low revs may be able to save fuel and improve the performance of your car long term.
 Most manual cars are also more fuel-efficient.
 Either way, you have more control if you shift gears manually.

 - Costs.
 Manual cars are often cheaper to buy and to maintain.

 - Require more skills.
 Driving a manual car may require more skills to learn when getting your licence initially.
 However, some people think driving a manual is also more fun.